-Not every type of CDL trucking job offers the same or pays the same.
-Depending on the type of haul you take and the experience you have with different loads, you may earn a much different salary.
+Not every type of CDL trucking job offers the same pay.
+Depending on the type of haul you take and the experience you have with different loads, you can earn a much different salary.
 Gain experience in one of these lucrative types of trucking jobs, and you’ll see the zeros in your paycheck increase.

 Here are the 10 highest paying driving jobs in the industry.

 Since this is the most dangerous and risky of the driving jobs in the industry, it is also one of the most well payed.
 Be warned- ice road trucking isn’t for the faint of heart.
 There’s a reason why the show “Ice Road Truckers” on the History Channel has been very popular.
 People are fascinated with the courage and skill it takes to be an ice road trucker.
 These drivers work only a few months of the year but can make a full year’s salary in that short time.
 They need to be very skilled drivers and fix their trucks in cases of breakdown.

 Driving oversized loads could simply mean that the load is an inch over-width or could mean you’re driving double wide trucks.
 Since the driving is a bit trickier, these jobs will automatically pay more.
 You’ll likely need special permits from transportation departments for oversized truck loads.
 If you don’t like night driving, this job might be for you since you won’t be allowed to drive when it’s dark.
 It does mean you’ll spend more days on each job, but the pay raise may be worth it.

 3. Auto Hauls